Technigo/project-mongo-api/README.md

 Once the database was configured and conected, I started building basic endpoints.
 I create a middleware to catch the search by id at hte beginning and then I create the basic operations:  get/ put/patch/post/delete.
 I used postman to made the requests and the compass to see the database locally.

+## Seed Database with data

+In the seed-db folder you will find the import script and a folder named `data`, with all the folders related with locations, movies, screenings and seat availability that will be saved in db.
+Every time you run this file, this specific collections of data will be drop and created again.

+To insert/update all data in database:

+1. npm install
+2. npm run seedDb

 ## View it live

 See: https://project-mong-api.herokuapp.com/